castmart/Folio/README.md

 Web Servlet Stack and the Reactive Stack.
 This way, it can be proved that the election on technologies can be delayed following this
 Architectural principles.

+Phase 1.
+Use RestControllers
+Phase 2.
+Use Functional Endpoints
+Phase 3.
+Use Reactive Stack
+Pahse 4.
+Use JPA